thanhtunguet/code-challenge/messy-react/README.md

 # Problems

-To address the issues, I will add some import statements and mockup functions to assume other functions are well-designed, then I focus on determining the issues and solutions.
+To address the issues, I will add import statements and mock functions, assuming other functions are well-designed.
+Then I will focus on identifying the issues and solutions.

 ```tsx
 import { useMemo } from 'react';